Payments in a nutshell

 authorize call.
 The

-charge needs to be triggered once the content or service has been delivered or the goods have been sent out.
-For partial deliveries a partial
+charge needs to be triggered once the content or service is delivered or the goods are sent out.
+For partial deliveries, a partial

 charge of the respective amount needs to be executed.

 Charge the appropriate amount at a later stage based on the previous Authorization